princjef/mageutil/bintool/README.md

 func (t *BinTool) Ensure() error
 ```

-Ensure checks to see if a valid version of the tool is installed\, and downloads/installs it if it isn't already\.
+Ensure checks to see if a valid version of the tool is installed, and downloads/installs it if it isn't already.

 ### func \(\*BinTool\) [Install](<https://github.com/princjef/mageutil/blob/master/bintool/bintool.go#L181>)